Skip to contents

 1. The data is in one or more data.frame objects

-2. The data is in wide form (one row per patient to cluster)
+2. The data is in wide form (one row per observation to cluster)

-3. All dataframes should have exactly one column that uniquely identifies which patient the row has data for
+3. All dataframes should have exactly one column that uniquely identifies each observation

 4. All data should be complete (no missing values)